bennychen2004181026/T3A1Workbook/GuangJianChen_T3A1.md

 * `<= less than or equal`

 6. If and If/else statements
 If statements is the fundamental conditional statement which is widely used in many other programming language.
 The parentheses block following `if` clause will evaluate a value or expression in side.
 If the condition(the value or expression) evaluates to a truthy value, then the code within its curly brace body executes.
 Otherwise, the the code within its curly brace body will not execute.
 An `else if` blocks can be added to an initial `if` block to examine an extra condition.
 An`else`block can be attached after a`if`statement or a chain of`if-else if`blocks.
-The`else`block will only be executed when all thepreceding `if`condition evaluates to false.
+The`else`block will only be executed when all the preceding `if`condition evaluates to false.

 ![if](docs/Q7/if.jpg)